Molí del Salt

 Location: Vimbodí i Poblet (Conca de Barberà, Tarragona)

 Director: Manuel Vaquero

-The discovery of portable art pieces has been one of the most relevant aspects of the archaeological record from Molí del Salt, since the scarcity of artistic evidences has traditionally been one of the main anomalies of Catalan Palaeolithic.
+The discovery of portable art pieces has been one of the most relevant aspects of the archaeological record from Molí del Salt, since the scarcity of artistic evidence has traditionally been one of the main anomalies of the Catalan Palaeolithic.
 Up to 13 pieces of portable art have been found, all engraved.
-Regarding the blank used, 9 cases are schist slabs, 3 are of limestone, and the one remaining corresponds to a bone fragment.
+Regarding the canvasses used, 9 are schist slabs, 3 are limestone, and the one remaining corresponds to a bone fragment.
 Concerning the motifs represented, the importance of figurative representations, basically animal figures, should be stressed.
-Eight pieces show these kind of figures, either exclusively or in combination with schematic motifs.
+Eight pieces show this kind of figures, either exclusively or in combination with schematic motifs.
 In total, 18 figures have been recognized, most of them corresponding to undetermined zoomorphic representations, although it has been possible to identify depictions of cervids, horses and bovines, as well as one human figure.
-From a stylistic point of view the slenderness of figures is remarkable.
+From a stylistic point of view, the slenderness of the figures is remarkable.